mgietzmann/Coppermind/Puzzle Pieces/Process/Writing a Paper II.md

 - **Concrete** (you will be able to check them off as complete)
 - **Convincing** (each one clearly supports the goal)
 - **Well-scoped** (not too broad, not too narrow)
+- **Show, Don't Tell**

 It's helpful at this point to play devil's advocate and look for the holes in the argument you're going to be building through these objectives.

+On the *Show Don't Tell* front it's important to recognize that there are two ways to try and persuade someone of something - you can try explaining or you can try showing.
+Showing has two major advantages and should be what you go for every time if you can:
+1. **No Mental Gymnastics** - if I explain to you why a specific, say fuel, will make your engine run more efficiently, you have to follow along in a whole bunch of chemistry, physics, and mechanics to understand why.
+If instead I just run the engine with an without the fuel and show you there's no mental jumping through hoops for you, the reader, to do.
+This can be the difference between someone having absolutely no idea what I'm talking about and it being clear as day.
+2. **The Proof is in the Pudding** - even if you follow me through the mental gymnastics you may not be convinced because you may think I've left something out or something I think will be important isn't.
+Well once again, if I show you it works, there can be no doubt.
+Always show, don't tell.

 ---